chrisstaudinger/HomeGrownLocal-2-sided-marketplace-Rails-App/README.md

 c) It is common knowledge of the health problems in Australian society.
 Enough said...

-3. Describe the project will you be conducting and how. your App will address the needs.
+**3. Describe the project will you be conducting and how. your App will address the needs.**

 Home Grown Local is an localised online farmers market.
 The application is for the Australian societ.
 Anyone that owns/rents a dwelling that they can grow fresh produce, and has access to the internet can use the service.

 Home Grown Local increases access to fresh local produce.
 By doing so, society will inevitably consume more vegatables, fruits and other micro-nutrient dense food, therefore, reducing the amount of processed, GMO, and micro-nutrient poor food that assist in the production of disease and illness.

-4. Describe the network infrastructure the App may be based on.
+**4. Describe the network infrastructure the App may be based on.**

 Home Grown Local is deployed through the PAAS Heroku, a popular software product that allows developers to push code directly from GitHub to the internet via Heroku's deployment platfrom and network infrastructure.